Sunday, February 16th, 2020

 The Johari window is a very effective technique which if used properly can give you an edge in an IIM interview.
 Even mentioning this technique might help them get more interested in you and act as the aforementioned spike, unless of course every aspirant reading this article starts quoting the Johari Window.

 So, I guess that is all I have for today folks.
 Hope to be back with more bits of information about the IIM interview in the next article on this series.
 Till then ….

 Subrata Dass is a graduate and Gold Medalist from IIM Calcutta.

 He currently works at a multinational pharmaceutical company and sits on the interview panel for IIM Calcutta interviews.

 He has 11+ years of work-ex.

-You can also see How to approach a case study based Group Discussion
+You can also see How to Approach an Abstract Group Discussion

 b) 2 Live Classes (online) every week for doubt clarification